-This workbook aims to teach you how to use keywords (words or phrases) to find journal articles on a particular topic.
-If you need to carry out a more comprehensive search using subject headings (MeSH) in combination with keywords, see the advice on page 2 under 'About this workbook'.
+This workbook aims to teach you how to use keywords (words and phrases) to find journal articles on a particular topic.
+If you need to carry out a more comprehensive search then you must use subject headings in combination with keywords.

-Throughout this workbook, you will learn how to use keywords to find articles to answer a particular question:
+Throughout this workbook, you will learn how to use keywords to find articles on a particular topic: